 Unlike a bank, which has stockholders who operate in their own best interest, a credit union’s board of directors is elected by its members.
 This basic principle is what really sets credit unions apart from other financial institutions.
 An elected volunteer board of directors who are also member-owners are sure to help operate in the best interest of its fellow credit union members.

-The management team at a credit union manages the day to day operations and keeps the credit union running.
-The board of directors work with the management team to represent the member-owners best interests on things like promotions, rates and events.
+The management team at a credit union manages the day-to-day operations and keeps the credit union running.
+The board of directors works with the management team to represent the member-owners’ best interests on things like promotions, rates, and events.

 The credit union’s annual meeting will be held at 4:00 p.m. on March 22, 2023 in the meeting room at Eagle Federal’s main office in Baton Rouge.